If you change the first default setting below, your thumb won't have to work as hard.

 If you use aperture-priority or shutter-priority exposure modes, you may find yourself scrolling through innumerable numbers to change the exposure.

-Most cameras are set by default to change lens openings and shutter speeds by 1/3-stop increments.
+Most cameras are set by default to change f/stops and shutter speeds by 1/3-stop increments.

 While this is a noticeable change, the change is small.

 You probably don't need to change the exposure settings by 1/3-stop increments.

 Look in your camera's menu, such as in the custom settings menu section, for the way to change the EV stops to a 1/2-stop increment.